carolcortez1/github.io/README.md

 ## Professional Summary

 I am a dynamic Senior Data Analyst with fourteen years of international experience across Brazil, the USA, UK, and Cyprus.
-Specializing in data analytics and optimization algorithms, I excel in harnessing the power of data to drive business insights and decisions.
-My expertise encompasses SQL, Python, ETL processes, statistical analysis, and advanced business intelligence tools.
+Specializing in data analytics, optimization algorithms, and AI, I excel in harnessing the power of data to drive business insights and decisions.
+My expertise encompasses SQL, Python, ETL processes, statistical analysis, advanced business intelligence tools, and AI technologies, including large language models.
 I am proficient in creating visually impactful reports using modern data visualization techniques, ensuring that complex data is accessible and actionable.

 With a robust foundation in Electrical Engineering, I bring a unique perspective to data analysis, combining technical acumen with creative problem-solving.
 I am dedicated to continuous learning and effective communication, ensuring that my insights lead to strategic, data-driven decisions.